pemcg/flickr_cli/README.md

 ...
 ```

-## ./flickr_cli.py --id 54895067952 —get_tags
+### —get_tags

-This retrieves the list of tags currently added to a photo.
+The `—get_tags` argument retrieves the list of tags currently added to a photo.
+It must be used with the `—id` argument to specify the photo ID on which to perform the operation.

 Example output:
 ```